flatsurf/e-antic/README.md

 debugging experience, you might want to replace `-O3` with `-Og` or even `-O0` but the latter results in poor performance.

-If your compiler supports it, you could add `-fvisibility=hidden -fvisibility-inlines-hidden` to `CFLAGS` and `CXXFLAGS0`.
+If your compiler supports it, you can try to add `-fvisibility=hidden -fvisibility-inlines-hidden` to your `CXXFLAGS`.
 This hides internal bits in the resulting library which have lead to crashes in the past due to conflicting header-only libraries.

-If your linker supports it, you can also run `./configure --with-version-script` to shrink the resulting shared library to a curated list of versioned symbols.
+If your linker supports it, you should use `./configure --with-version-script` to shrink the resulting shared library to an exact curated list of versioned symbols.

 perf works well to profile when you make sure that `CFLAGS` and `CXXFLAGS` contain `-fno-omit-framepointer`.
 You can then for example run our test suite